ibm-cloud-docs/watsonxdata/faqs.md

 **What is the process to assign access to a user?**
 {: #feb_21_2024}

-To assign access to a user, see
+To assign access to a user, see [Managing roles and privileges](watsonxdata?topic=watsonxdata-role_priv).

 **What is the process to assign access to a group?**
 {: #feb_22_2024}

-To assign access to a group, see
+To assign access to a group, see [Managing roles and privileges](watsonxdata?topic=watsonxdata-role_priv).

 ## Presto Engine
 {: #presto_engine}